Visa Holders and Undocumented Applicant Admission

 - Applicant signs an affidavit certifying the intent to become a permanent resident of the United States as soon as eligible to apply.

 NOTE: If you have an E or H visa when you apply for admission and are dependent on your parents and you qualify for HB1079, this status will not be revoked when you turn 21 when you are required to apply for an F1 visa.
-You must contact Enrollment Services and the International Student Services Office when this visa change occurs to avoid being charged a higher rate of tuition.
+You must contact Enrollment Services and the Office of International Programs Office when this visa change occurs to avoid being charged a higher rate of tuition.

 Your information is kept confidential and is not reported to any government agency, except total numbers for counting purposes.